Arashi: 2020: Towards the hiatus and This Is Arashi

 It was revealed on February 5, 2020, in their official site at Johnny's, that, on the 7th, they would be releasing all 16 albums (except for compilation and soundtrack albums) in digital form, in total, 256 songs.

-On February 17, 2020, an announcement was made at their official Johnny's site about the cancellation of the concert that they had planned for Beijing in Spring 2020.
+On February 17, 2020, an announcement was made at their official Johnny's site about the cancellation of the concert that they had planned for Beijing in spring 2020.
 The cause referred to was the recent COVID-19 pandemic.
 The news was confirmed by the group via video shared in their official Weibo page, and later on covered by Sakurai Sho during his NTV's News Zero newscast.

 As of April 17, 2020, Arashi announced that Arafes 2020 would have to be postponed due to the COVID-19 pandemic.

+Arashi participated in the special online event We Are One: A Global Film Festival on June 3, 2020, with a musical performance.
+With a message in English, Arashi greeted the fans.
+Member Jun Matsumoto commented: “We prepared special performance videos.
+We can’t be there with you right now, but please enjoy online at home".
+Member Sho Sakurai continued with a grateful message to those in the frontline: “We’d also like to take this opportunity to thank all the medical workers and essential workers who put their lives at risk for us.
+Thank you from the bottom of our hearts”, before introducing the music videos, which included their song "Hope in the Darkness", never released before in digital form.

 On September 15, on the official page at Johnny's net, an announcement was made that Arafes 2020 at National Stadium would be held, pending more information.
 Additionally, Arashi announced that their first album since 3 years and also the last before their hiatus, titled This Is Arashi, would be released on their 21st anniversary of their CD debut, November 3, 2020.